PelionIoT/pelion-ready-example/README.md

     Downloading: [+++- ] 6 %
     ```

     When the download completes, the firmware is verified.
-If everything is OK, the firmware update is applied, the device reboots and attemps to connect to Pelion Device Management service again.
+If everything is OK, the firmware update is applied, the device reboots and attemps to connect to the Device Management service again.
 The `<endpoint ID>` should be preserved.

 ## Automated testing